Arlen Roth: Music career

-Video and Audio instruction
+Hot Licks video and audio instruction

 In 1979 Roth and his wife Deborah started the Hot Licks Audio and Video label.
-With only $2000 left to their names, Roth decided that he was going to act on the idea he got back in 1973 to create taped musical instruction based on how he always encouraged his students to tape their private lessons.
+With only $2000 left to their names, Roth decided that he was going to act on the idea he had had in 1973 to create taped musical instruction, as he had always encouraged his students to tape their private lessons.
 His very first advertisement featured 42 cassette lessons in all, stretched over 7 series of 6 tapes apiece.
-The tapes very quickly became very successful worldwide and many of his students were also very experienced professionals.
+The tapes very quickly became very successful worldwide - many of his students were also very experienced professionals.
 While teaching Ralph Macchio the guitar parts for the movie Crossroads, he began recording his first videos (in 1984).
 Six of these featured Roth as instructor and one was by his friend John Entwistle, bass player of The Who.
 The close-ups of fretting, strumming, and other techniques he helped develop, and which were prominent in Crossroads, became the trademark of the videos.

 The Hot Licks catalog grew to also include instructional videos for drums, banjo, lap steel, mandolin, voice and harmonica, with 150 artists and 180 videos.
 Roth has been recognized as the first to create video music instruction.
 In 2006 The Music Sales Group acquired the Hot Licks video catalog.

 From 2007 to 2012 Roth hosted a series of daily video lessons at Gibson.com.
-It is estimated he has close to 1 million students on Gibson.
+It is estimated he has had close to 1 million students on Gibson.
 He also wrote daily blogs for Gibson Guitar.
-Arlen has also been known as the "Master of the Telecaster".
+Arlen has also been known as the Master of the Telecaster.

 Roth has stated that "many of these Hot Licks artists were also personal heroes of mine, and it was an honor to work with them".

 Eric Johnson, Joe Pass, George Benson, Ronnie Earl, Jimmy Bruno, Greg Martin, Lee Roy Parnell, Adrian Legg, Andy Summers, Emily Remler, Tuck Andress, Mick Taylor, Buddy Guy, Danny Gatton, James Burton, Jorge Morel, Bill Kanengiser, Joe Morello, Stuart Hamm, Harvey Mandel, Debbie Davies, David Bryan, Tico Torres, Joe Beck, Ginger Baker, Max D. Barnes, Rudy Sarzo, Tommy Aldridge, Carmine Appice, Vinnie Moore, Brian Setzer, Tal Farlow, Charlie Byrd, Mundell Lowe, Larry Coryell, Cornell Dupree, Junior Wells, J. Geils, Jimmy Thackery, Ronnie Earl, Duke Robillard, Warren Haynes, Allen Woody, David Grissom, Scotty Anderson, Lonnie Mack, Otis Rush, Gil Parris, Joe Morello, Sal Salvador, Jeff Tamelier, Steve Douglas, Mick Taylor, John Entwistle, Jerry Jemmott, Brent Mason, Johnny Hiland, Joe Bonamassa, Jimmy Thackery, Nils Lofgren, Robin Trower, Marty Friedman, Tommy Tedesco, Craig Chaquico, Steve Morse, John Jarvis, Michael Lee Firkins, Jason Becker, Michael Fath.